 Don’t get me wrong, hacking to save money and the administration is okay if you don’t mind doing it.
-But, I have just never “hacked” for money!
+But, I have just never been a fan of money hacks!
 Until now, I guess.

 Finally, Mrs. DD and I are not big shoppers.
 So I always asked myself what good could Ebates do for us?
 Well, now I know.

 I Signed Up For Ebates To Save Money